Guidance

 We recommend that translators take care to ensure that any translation does not provide additional support or explanation of mathematical terms.

 Pupils may feel most comfortable writing their responses in English or in their own language.
-If a pupil’s answers are not in English, the translator can make a transcript of the pupil’s answers into English after the test.
-Alternatively, pupils may prefer to answer orally, and the translator can scribe the answers in English.
+If a pupil’s answers are not in English, the translator can make a transcript of the pupil’s answers in English after the test.
+Alternatively, pupils may prefer to answer orally and the translator can scribe the answers in English.

 Written translations of the mathematics tests can be made in advance of the pupil taking the test.
-If using modified versions of the tests, schools may find it easier to produce a translated version of the optional tests using downloadable versions of the test papers, which will be available on the PAG during May.
+If using modified versions of the tests, schools may find it easier to produce a translated version using the downloadable test papers on the NCA Portal, available during May.

-Alternatively, oral translations could be given by a translator at the time of the test.
-Translators may want to review the test papers before the test is administered to check for any unfamiliar vocabulary.
+Translators may want to review the test papers before the test is administered, to check for any unfamiliar vocabulary.

 English grammar, punctuation and spelling and English reading

 We recommend that translations are only made to directions or instructions that are not part of the test questions.
-As these are tests of English, it would compromise the validity of the test to help pupils with reading or understanding the questions or passages of text.
-Schools may still wish to use the optional tests with translations, recognising that means they will not be administered under test conditions.
+As these are tests of English, helping pupils with reading or understanding the questions or passages of text would compromise the validity of the test.
+Schools that still wish to use the optional English tests with translations should recognise that this means they will not be administered under test conditions.

 Alternatively, schools may wish to use the optional pre-key stage standards to assess pupils with English as an additional language.